 Although group projects are not without their challenges (we’ve all experienced the collective groan from students when one is announced), they are invaluable for teaching critical collaborative skills.
 Group projects not only support individual learning but tend to increase student engagement as team members feel responsible for contributing their part.
 In addition, they encourage relationships between students in the class who might not otherwise interact.

 Technology has changed the way our workforce is shaped.
-And although it has opened the way for more flexibility and life-work balance, it has put more pressure on workers to be able to work independently.
+And although it has opened the way for more flexibility and life-work balance, it has put more pressure on workers’ ability to work independently.
 The need for strong social-emotional skills, like clear communication, collaboration, and strong organizational skills, has never been greater.
 To help our students succeed, it’s essential that we consistently and explicitly teach them the skills they need, which will give them the confidence to succeed today and in the future.